nominetresearch/microbit-networking-book-python/broadcast/broadcast.md

 	**Figure 1:** Electromagnetic spectrum

-One thing to notice in the figure that radio waves are within the frequencies 30 KHz and 300 GHz in the electromagnetic spectrum.
+One thing to notice in the figure that radio waves are within the frequencies 30 kHz and 300 GHz in the electromagnetic spectrum.
 Radio waves include microwaves, which have frequencies between 300 MHz and 300 GHz.
 Radio waves travel fast - they move at the speed of light, which is around 300,000 km per second!

 Let’s define frequency more formally.
 The frequency of a wave is the number of waves passing a point in one second.
-The unit of frequency is hertz (Hz) .
+The unit of frequency is hertz (Hz).
 Like the examples above, you will typically see that frequencies are given as megahertz (MHz) or gigahertz (GHz).
 1 MHz is equal to 1 million (10^6) Hz.
 1 GHz is equal to 1 billion (10^9) Hz.
 Your micro:bit’s radio operates in the frequency range of 2402 MHz to 2480 MHz.
-What other wireless technologies operate in the same range as the micro:bit’s radio? **Hint: The resources section at the end of this chapter may be useful to answer this question.**
+What other wireless technologies work in the same range as the micro:bit’s radio? **Hint: You will find the resources section at the end of this chapter useful to answer this question.**

-In addition to frequency, another important parameter of electromagnetic waves is wavelength.
-The wavelength of a wave is the distance between a point on the wave and the same point on the next wave.
-The unit of wavelength is meters.
+In addition to frequency, another critical parameter of electromagnetic waves is wavelength.
+The wavelength is the distance between a point on the wave and the same point on the next wave.
+The unit of wavelength is a meter.
 The figure below shows an example of a wavelength[^1].

 ![Wavelength](wavelength.png)